Markus Lauridsen: Playing career

 Lauridsen originally played in his native Denmark with his hometown lower division club IC Gentofte before moving to join the Swedish youth team of Linköping HC.
 After one season in the J20 SuperElit in 2008–09, and with NHL aspirations, Lauridsen moved to North America to pursue a junior career in the United States Hockey League with the Green Bay Gamblers.
 Undrafted, Lauridsen was an overage player in his second season with the Gamblers in 2011–12, posting 30 points in 58 games.

 On the back of helping Green Bay capture the Clark Cup Championship, Lauridsen accepted an invite to join the Colorado Avalanche's 2012 training camp on 22 August 2012.
 With the NHL lockout cancelling Colorado's training camp, Lauridsen was assigned to participate in the training camp of Avalanche AHL affiliate, the Lake Erie Monsters.
 Signed to an AHL contract with the Monsters, Lauridsen was then reassigned to begin his professional career in the 2012–13 season, with inaugural Central Hockey League affiliate, the Denver Cutthroats.

 Lauridsen scored his first professional goal in his first game at the Cutthroats season opener on 19 October 2012.
-He posted 15 points to lead the Cutthroats defense before he received a second recall to remain with the Lake Erie Monsters, finishing with 12 assists in 36 games.
+He posted 15 points to lead the Cutthroats defence before he received a second recall to remain with the Lake Erie Monsters, finishing with 12 assists in 36 games.
 Towards the completion of his first professional year, Lauridsen signed a two-year entry-level contract with the Avalanche.

 After three years within the Colorado Avalanche organization without being able to reach the NHL, Lauridsen signed as an impending restricted free agent to a one-year deal with Swedish second-tier club AIK IF of the HockeyAllsvenskan on 16 June 2015.
 In the 2015–16 season with AIK, Lauridsen cemented a role on the blueline, contributing with 21 points in 50 games, and was instrumental in helping the club compete in the playoffs for promotion to the SHL.

 On 14 April 2016, Lauridsen left AIK to sign a lucrative two-year contract with top-tier SHL club Leksands IF.
 He left the team after the conclusion of the 2016–17 season and signed a deal with German Deutsche Eishockey Liga side EHC München in May 2017.

 Lauridsen played a lone season in Germany, appearing in 32 regular season games for 7 points before helping EHC München to their third straight championship in the post-season.
 On 30 April 2018, Lauridsen opted to return to the SHL, signing a two-year contract with HV71.
 Following two seasons with HV71, Lauridsen moved to his third SHL club, agreeing to a two-year contract with the Malmö Redhawks on 30 March 2020.

 Following 33 points in 74 games for the team in his first two seasons, and a combined plus-minus of +10, Malmö Redhawks announced on the 5th of April 2022 that they had signed Lauridsen to a 2-year contract extension, keeping him at the club into the 2023-24 season.